 Halfmoon Bay Habitat Restoration Project Map

-The Halfmoon Bay Habitat Restoration Project is divided up into three areas : Core, Buffer, and Community.
-Trapping of rats, feral cats and possums occurs in all three zones along trap lines.
+The Halfmoon Bay Habitat Restoration Project is divided up into three areas: the Core, Buffer, and Community zones.
+Trapping of rats, feral cats and possums and weed control occurs in all three zones along trap lines.
 Trap lines also run along many roads and tracks within the project area.
-We use tracking tunnels in all 3 zones to determine the percentage of rats present.
-Residents in the project area also control rats on their own properties with traps provided by SIRCET.
-In addition, control of invasive weeds occurs in all three zones.
+We use tracking tunnels in all three zones to determine the percentage of rats present.
+Residents in the Project area also control rats on their own properties with traps provided by SIRCET.

 Core zone: 49 Hectares, 10 Kilometres of trap lines

 The core zone is the primary work area of the Pest Manager.
 Visiting volunteers also help with pest control in this area.
 The aim is to protect our precious unique birdlife.
 As well as Victor snap traps and possum traps we have a network of 107 Good Nature™ A24 automatic rat traps.

 Buffer Zone: 16 Hectares, 3 Kilometres of trap lines